djentelmenis/aes-cbc-ofb/README.md

 # CBC-CTS and OFB + CMAC

-CBC with CTS and OFB with CMAC encryption algorithms for my CS studies
+AES CBC with CTS and OFB with CMAC encryption algorithms for my CS studies

 Sample plaintext `message.txt` and key `key.hex` provided